JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_diag_radar_simulator.rst

 .. note::

-   A radar simulator already existed in Meso-NH (Richard et al.,2003) that computes reflectivities in the Rayleigh approximation on each grid points of the model (NVERSION_RAD=1).
+   A radar simulator already existed in Meso-NH :cite:`richard_highresolution_2003` that computes reflectivities in the Rayleigh approximation on each grid points of the model (NVERSION_RAD=1).
 However, with the view to code an observation operator for radar reflectivities, this simulator was not sufficient.
 That is why a new simulator was built, while the original version is still available.
 This new simulator (NVERSION_RAD=2) simulates Plan Position Indicators (PPI), which are cones usually projected on a horizontal plane obtained by scanning the atmosphere at constant elevation.
 New features are:

    * possibility to choose among several scattering models,